gvwilson/thirdbit/src/fiction/in-heck/index.md

 A dozen plain metal cots filled an airless, windowless room.
 Half were empty,
 but the ones nearest her held—she swallowed hard.
-Those had been people, once,
+Those had been people once,
 deer and ox and wolves and goats and something she thought was a crocodile but might have been an alligator, she could never tell the two apart.